mlyg/ml_notepad/textbooks/machine_learning_with_pytorch_and_scikit-learn.md

 15. A **random forest** can be thought of as a **sum of piecewise linear functions** (in cotrast to global linear/polynomial regression)
 16. Decision trees analyse one feature at a time, and do not take weighted combinations, which explains why standardisation is not necessary
 17. For decision tree regression, the MSE is referred to as **within-node variance**, and therefore he splitting criterion is better known as **variance reduction**

+## Chapter 10
+1. **k-means clustering belongs to the category of prototype-based clustering**: each cluster is represented by a protoscopy, which is either the **centroid** (average) for continuous features or **medoid** (point that minimise distance to all other points of a cluster) for categorical features
+2. **k-means** is good for identifying **spherical** cluster shapes
+3. k-means requires that the **number of clusters** are **specified**, and one or more clusters can be empty
+4. **k-means algorithm:**
+* randomly pick k number of centroids from examples as initial cluster centres
+* assign each example to the nearest centroid
+* move centroid to centre of clusters
+* assign each example again to nearest centroid and repeat until either cluster assignments do not change, user-defined tolerance reached or maximum number of iterations reached
+5. The **Euclidean distance metric** is commonly used as the similarity metric, and can be solved by **minimising the within-cluster SSEs**, which is sometimes called cluster inertia
+6. Features should be scaled if the Euclidean distance metric is used
+7. **k-means++ algorithm**:
+* initialise an empty set M to store the k centroids being selected
+* randomly choose the first centroid and assign it to M
+* For each example not in M, find the minimum squared distance to any of the centroids in M
+* To randomly select the next centroid, use a weighted probability distribution favouring points further from centroids
+* Repeat until steps k centroids chosen
+8. k-means clustering is an example of **hard clustering**
+9. **Fuzzy C-means algorithm** is an example of soft clustering: it is similar to k-means but each point is assigned with a probability of belonging to each cluster
+10. There is an additional **fuzziness coefficient** (fuzzifier, m), which controls the degree of fuzziness.
+The larger the value of m, the smaller the cluster membership becomes
+11. The **within-cluster SSE (distortion)** is used to quantify the quality of clustering.
+The **elbow** method uses distortion to estimate the optimal numbero f clusters k.
+12. The **silhouette coefficient** is also useful to quantify the quality of clustering:
+* Calculate the **cluster cohesion**: average distance between an example and all other points in the same cluster
+* Calculate the **cluster separation**: average distance between the example and all examples in the nearest cluster
+* Calculate the **silhouette**: cluster separation - cluster cohesion / max(cluster separation, cluster cohesion)
+13. Values range between -1 and 1
+14. **Hierarchical clustering**: two main approaches are agglomerative and divisive hierarchical clustering
+15. Advantages of hierarchical clustering: can plot **dendrograms** to help with interpretation, and **do not need to specify** the number of clusters upfront
+16. The two standard algorithms for **agglomerative hierarchical clustering** are **single** linkage and **complete** linkage: single linkage computes distances between the most similar members for each pair of clusters and merges the two clusters which have the smallest distance.
+In contrast, the complete linkage approach compares the two most dissimilar members to form the merge
+17. Other types of agglomerative hierarchical clustering include **average** linkage (merge cluster pairs based on minimum average distance between all group members) and **Ward** linkage (merge the two clusters that lead to the minimum increase of total within-cluster SSE)
+* Compute pair-wise distance matrix of all examples
+* Represent each data point as its own cluster
+* Merge the two closest clusters based on distance between most distant members
+* Update cluster linkage matrix
+* Repeat until one single cluster remains
+18. **Density-based spatial clustering of applications with noise (DBSCAN)**: does not make spherical assumption like k-means, and does not partition dataset into hierarchies that require a manual cut-off:
+* A **core** point is a point that has at least a specified number of neighbouring points fall within the specified radius
+* A **border** point is a point that has fewer neighbours than the specified number, but lies within the specified radius of a core point
+* All other points are considered **noise points**
+* After labelling all points, form separate clusters for each core point or connected group of core points
+* Assign each border point to the cluster of its corresponding core point
+19. Disadvantages of DBSCAN: has two hyperparameters, does not work well with high dimensional data